PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 You should see a JSON data response.
 Don't be put off, it's more useful and meaningful than it first appears.

 ### Use a simple tool
 I have written a webpage you may use to [build an Adam Matthew API URL](https://PhilReedData.github.io/dhll201703/am-url-builder.html){:target="_blank"} and see returned JSON data.
 If you are using Google Chrome, the returned JSON data will, after a few seconds, display in a nicer way (pretty printing).
+If you are using Firefox, you will need to install an add-on called [JSONView](https://addons.mozilla.org/en-us/firefox/addon/jsonview/){:target="_blank"} to view JSON data nicely, or copy paste the data into the [Online JSON Viewer](http://jsonviewer.stack.hu/){:target="_blank"}.

 Use this page to search documents by: